Thuraya: Thuraya 2

 Thuraya 2 was launched by Sea Launch on 10 June 2003.
-It is located in geosynchronous orbit at 44° E longitude, inclined at 6.3 degrees.
+It is located in geosynchronous orbit at 44° E longitude with 6.3° inclination.
 The satellite can handle 13,750 simultaneous voice calls.
 This satellite currently serves most of Europe, the Middle East, Africa and parts of Asia.
 The craft had a weight of 3200 kg and an expected life of 12 years.
-The two solar-panel wings, each containing five panels, generate 11 KW electric power.
+The two solar-panel wings, each containing five panels, generate 11 kW electric power.
 The craft has two antenna systems: a round C-band antenna, 1.27 meters in diameter and a 12 × 16 meter AstroMesh reflector, 128 element L-band antenna, supplied by Astro Aerospace in Carpinteria, California.
 These antennas support up to 351 separate spot beams, each configurable to concentrate power where usage needs it.
-Amateur astronomer observations suspected the nearby MENTOR 4 USA-202, a satellite belonging to the US National Reconnaissance Office, was eavesdropping on Thuraya 2 and this was reported to be confirmed by documents released on 9 September 2016 by The Intercept as part of the Snowden files.
+Amateur astronomer observations suspected that the nearby MENTOR 4 USA-202, a satellite belonging to the US National Reconnaissance Office, was eavesdropping on Thuraya 2, and this was reported to be confirmed by documents released on 9 September 2016 by The Intercept as part of the Snowden files.